Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 I know it sounds funny to announce it like that.
 If we were white, I wouldn’t have to, because you would probably assume we were white.
 But when you’re a minority, things are different.

-Anyway, Jessi is trying out for a role in the ballet Coppelia, which is about some doll maker and a dude who wants to marry a doll (there is some light doll cosplay) and is a real thing.
+Anyway, Jessi is trying out for a role in the ballet Coppelia, which is about some doll maker and a dude who wants to marry a doll (there is some light doll cosplay), and Coppelia is a real thing.
+It was not made up for the purposes of this book’s plotline.

 At the BSC meeting, we get to meet all the girls, including long explanations about Claudia’s wild clothing that the other mothers wouldn’t let them wear.
 I still have no idea why palm tree earrings are so frowned upon by the generation that streaked, dropped acid, and had sex in front of Jimi Hendrix at Woodstock.
 If someone could explain that one to me, I’d appreciate it.